 If you want to join the elite band of software developers whose systems are used-and enthusiastically used-then come and participate when one of the industry’s most respected names explains how you can get the most value from your requirements gathering activities.

-It will take three days out of your schedule, and we will give them back to you with interest (think how much extensive modification and abandoned systems cost you).
+It will take two days out of your schedule, and we will give them back to you with interest (think how much extensive modification and abandoned systems cost you).
 We know that when you use a better requirements process, you will save months of maintenance effort, be more responsive to user requests, and avoid building systems that end up as shelfware.

 Find out how you can gather requirements that deliver your systems earlier, and ensure that they are used, and useful.